refgenie/refgenie/docs/genome_config.md

 # Refgenie genome configuration file

 Refgenie will read and write a genome configuration file in yaml format.

-In the future, you shouldn't need to really worry about it... you use `refgenie init` to create a file, then `refgenie pull` and `refgenie build` will populate it as necessary.
+In general, you shouldn't need to mess with the config file.
+You create one with `refgenie init -c genome_config.yaml`, then you add assets using either `refgenie pull` or `refgenie build`.
+You can also add your own custom assets with `refgenie add`, which is explained in [using external assets](external_assets.md).
+Refgenie will use the config file to remember what assets are available and where they are.

-But for now we need to document it and you might have to (or want to) edit some things by hand.
+But here's how the config file works, in case for some reason you do need to edit some things by hand.
 Here's an example file to get you started:

 ```yaml
 genome_folder: /path/to/active/genomes